Heading to Tanzania? We share tips on how to plan a Tanzania safari including booking private guides and the best time to visit.

 In addition, it is home to several of Africa’s most significant and largest parks, as well as some of the world’s most diverse and unique landscapes.
 Tanzania offers excellent opportunities for tourism and photography with its grasslands, forests, rock formations, and mountain peaks.

 Of course, incredible adventures necessitate thorough research and planning.
-If you are also planning, then it’s best to hire a private guide for your East African safari, as they can determine how you’ll get around once you book your plane ticket and land on the African soil.
+If you are also planning, then it’s best to hire a private guide for your East African safari, as they can determine how you’ll get around once you book your plane ticket and land on African soil.

-If you are wondering whether you should hire a private guide or not, then this article for you.
+If you are wondering whether you should hire a private guide or not, then this article is for you.
 Let’s dive in!

 Best time to visit Tanzania

 Visit Tanzania during the dry season to have the best safari experience.
 During June and July, the wildebeest migration in the Serengeti takes place and it’s worth planning a visit at this time.

 There are two rainy seasons in Tanzania; mid-March to May and November to mid-January.
 The dry season runs from May to October and temperatures are cooler at this time.

 Things to do in Tanzania